jina-ai/finetuner/README.md

 1. Use artificial pairwise data to train `user_model` in a siamese manner:

-   - build a simple dense network with bottleneck as 10-dim
+   - build a simple dense network with bottleneck
       ```python
      import tensorflow as tf